stuartellis/stuartellis-site-hugo/content/articles/aws-workspaces.md

 ## Directories ##

 For many scenarios, you need to use the full *AWS Directory Service for Active Directory*.
-The Simple AD does not support features such as Group Policy or trust relationships between Active Directory domains.
+The Simple AD does not support features such as Group Policy and trust relationships between Active Directory domains.

 Use [Group Policy](https://technet.microsoft.com/en-us/library/hh831791.aspx) to manage settings.
 For example, you can [manage the Settings app with Group